☞ playwriting ☜

 how very brecht of you

 A business man, a poor man, and just a man sit in the park.
-Also, the narrator's there.
+They talk about trickle-down economics.

 A five-minute play, 4 actors